stat545ubc-2022/RishikaDaswani_MiniDataAnalysis/Milestone 2/MiniDataAnalysis-Milestone2.md

     ## #   HIBISCUS <dbl>, LIQUIDAMBAR <dbl>, PRUNUS <dbl>, CARPINUS <dbl>,
     ## #   QUERCUS <dbl>, CRATAEGUS <dbl>, ROBINIA <dbl>, PARROTIA <dbl>,
     ## #   CORNUS <dbl>, MAGNOLIA <dbl>, CATALPA <dbl>, FAGUS <dbl>, …

+The Data above is now untidy as there are NA values in many cells, some cells have more than one value and the each row is not necessarily an observation.

 ## Tidying Data